sanithbimsara/My-K-Drama-bot/README.md

 - /logs - to get the rescent errors<br>
 - /stats - to get status of files in db.<br>
 - /filter - add manual filters<br>
-- /filters - view filters
+- /filters - view filters<br>
-- /connect - connect to PM.
+- /connect - connect to PM.<br>
-- /disconnect - disconnect from PM
+- /disconnect - disconnect from PM<br>
-- /del - delete a filter
+- /del - delete a filter<br>
-- /delall - delete all filters
+- /delall - delete all filters<br>
 - /deleteall - delete all index(autofilter)
-- /delete - delete a specific file from index.
+- /delete - delete a specific file from index.<br>
-- /info - get user info
+- /info - get user info<br>
-- /id - get tg ids.
+- /id - get tg ids.<br>
-- /imdb - fetch info from imdb.
+- /imdb - fetch info from imdb.<br>
-- /users - to get list of my users and ids.
+- /users - to get list of my users and ids.<br>
-- /chats - to get list of the my chats and ids
+- /chats - to get list of the my chats and ids<br>
-- /index  - to add files from a channel
+- /index  - to add files from a channel<br>
-- /leave  - to leave from a chat.
+- /leave  - to leave from a chat.<br>
-- /disable  -  do disable a chat.
+- /disable  -  do disable a chat.<br>
-- /enable - re-enable chat.
+- /enable - re-enable chat.<br>
-- /ban  - to ban a user.
+- /ban  - to ban a user.<br>
-- /unban  - to unban a user.
+- /unban  - to unban a user.<br>
-- /channel - to get list of total connected channels
+- /channel - to get list of total connected channels<br>
-- /broadcast - to broadcast a message to all Eva Maria users
+- /broadcast - to broadcast a message to all Eva Maria users<br>
-- /batch - to create link for multiple posts
+- /batch - to create link for multiple posts<br>
-- /link - to create link for one post
+- /link - to create link for one post<br>
 </p>
 </details>
 ◇───────────────◇